RahulSP-4601/AugierAI_Assessment/README.md

 * How to Run the Project
-    1. Ensure you have the following installed:
+    1. Ensure you have the following installed: a] Python 3.x b] pip install Flask openai
-        i.
-Python 3.x
-        ii. pip install Flask openai

     2. Set up the environment:
-        i.
-Navigate to the project directory in your terminal or command prompt. ii.
-Type python app.py
+        a] Navigate to the project directory in your terminal or command prompt. b] Type python app.py
-        iii.
-You will find http://127.0.0.1:5000 link in terminal copy paste in any web browser our project will be hosted locally.
+        c] You will find http://127.0.0.1:5000 link in terminal copy paste in any web browser our project will be hosted locally.